nathanvda/cocoon/README.markdown

 ### Callbacks (upon insert and remove of items)

+On insertion or removal the following events are triggered:

+* `before-insert.cocoon`: called before inserting a new nested child
+* `after-insert.cocoon`: called after inserting
+* `before-remove.cocoon`: called before removing the nested child
+* `after-remove.cocoon`: called after removal

-There is an option to add a callback on insertion or removal.
-If in your view you have the following snippet to select an `owner`
-(we use slim for demonstration purposes)
+If in your view you have the following snippet to select an `owner` (we use slim for demonstration purposes)

 ````haml